 2. Quickly cut the price if you don’t get action.
 Everyone wants to sell their home for as much money as possible.
 Nobody wants to “give” their home away.
 But homes that languish on the market in a slow market often are forced to make one price reduction after another, as buyers and real estate agents may begin to question why the home has been on the market for so long.
-In a slow market with few buyers you may want to cut the price to make the sale more quickly.
+In a slow market with few buyers, you may want to cut the price to make a quicker sale.

 4. Curb appeal.
 After pricing, nothing will bring more potential buyers into your home than a house with outstanding curb appeal.
 Take a walk down your street with a critical eye.
 How does your home stack up from the outside?
-If it doesn’t stand out from the rest, then it’s time to get to work.
+If it doesn’t stand out from the rest of the homes in your neighborhood, then it’s time to get to work.

 6. Fix stuff.
 The loose railing.
 The broken pane of glass.
 The closet door off of its track.
 The leaky faucet.
-They all need fixing.
-If you don’t have the time or skill, find a handyman to go through your home and make repairs.
+They all need to be fixed.
+If you don’t have the time or skill, find a handyman to make repairs.
 Also, consider replacing the old roof that looks like it might leak, the antique furnace, and the stained rug.
 When there are few homes on the market, sellers sometimes offer cash at closing to repair the roof or for the stained rug.
 With so many homes on the market, buyers can afford to only bid on those that are in move-in condition.
-Fix what needs repair before listing your house.
+We recommend repairing damaged or non-working items before listing your house.

 7. Offer flexible terms.
-Flexibility is the key now.
-You’d like to close in two months, but the buyers might be in a hurry and need to close sooner.
+Flexibility can be important.
+You’d like to close in two months: however, the buyers might be in a hurry and need to close sooner.
 Find a way to make it happen.
-You were planning to take the appliances to your new home, but the buyers make a bid near the asking price – including the appliances.
-Leave the washer and dryer behind (and then go find a store that offers no payments on appliance purchases for a year).
+You were planning to take the appliances to your new home; however, the buyers make a bid near the asking price – including the appliances.
+Leave the washer and dryer behind (consider finding a store that offers no payments on appliance purchases for a year).
 And for those items that have deep sentimental value, make sure they are removed prior to any showings.
-Competition between home sellers is high – you don’t want to lose the only buyer who has looked at your home in a month.
+Competition between home sellers is high – you don’t want to lose the best buyer for your home.